hharryyf/codeforcepractice/README.md

 is less than v holds, any v' >= v would also holds.
 Hence, in order to compute v efficiently, we use the binary lifting trick.
 We construct the shortest path matrices for 1-jump, 2-jump, 4 jump and so on.
 Then when we validate v, we can calculate matrix multiplication O(logv) many times.
 The total time complexity would be O(n^3lognlogn). https://vjudge.net/problem/CodeForces-147B

+233. Getting Deals Done (diff=2300, greedy observation and binary search) We should realize that the more task we solve, the more time we need.
+Hence, we can binary search for the final answer k and set d to the kth smallest value of array p to validate each k. https://vjudge.net/problem/CodeForces-1070E